vile/investigations/publicinvestigations/content/posts/mujahideen-brigade-investgation/index.md

 ## Preface

 This is one of two articles based on "prompted" investigations.
-Starting out with a initial question and/or piece of media, the investigation is still open ended.
+Starting out with an initial question and/or piece of media, the investigation is still open ended.

 Initial Prompt: